S0L0GUY/nova-ai/README.md

 07:14:43 2024-08-27 AI: What brings you here today?

-If it does not look like this, and there is an error, paste the error into chat GPT and ask it for help.
+If it does not look like this, and there is an error, paste the error into chat GPT and ask for help.

 ## Adding Modes